 Contact Idaho Medical Malpractice Lawyer

 Even though scientific evidence showing Viagra® causes an 84% increase in melanoma – and it appeared over a month ago in the medical journals – did Pfizer, the maker of Viagra®, go on the television or news media and warn all of the men, especially those with significant UV exposure, of the deadly possibility of melanoma?
 No, and Pfizer is liable for that inaction.
 We would like to gather enough clients to file complaints against Pfizer that it sends a message to the FDA.

 We are very sorry for your loss.
-Please let us help your burden and contact us today at [phone_number] or use the online form to speak with one of our nurses or intake professionals.
+Please let us help your burden and contact us today or use the online form to speak with one of our nurses or intake professionals.
 You may be entitled to compensation for your loss.
 All calls and consultations are private and confidential.